AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 b) Due to the entrainment by the Earth's

-rotational momentum, the rotational axis of the gyroscope should
+rotational angular momentum, the rotational axis of the gyroscope

-show a slight "anomalous" precession - twisting in the
+should show a slight "anomalous" precession - twisting

-Earth's direction of rotation (for a polar orbit perpendicular to
+in the Earth's direction of rotation (for a polar orbit

-the plane of orbit) at an angular velocity proportional to the
+perpendicular to the plane of orbit) at an angular velocity

-Earth's momentum and indirectly proportional to the cube radius.
+proportional to the cube of the orbital radius.
+The expected

 precession is